Bayson-create/fingerprint-evasion-lab/README.md

-# fingerprint-evasion-lab
+# 🕵️‍♂️ Fingerprint Evasion Lab

 A research-driven toolkit and experimental framework for analyzing, evading, and enhancing web application fingerprinting tools like WhatWeb and Wappalyzer.
 Includes custom plugins, evasive test environments, and deception-based defense techniques inspired by the WASABO model.

-# 🕵️‍♂️ Fingerprint Evasion Lab

 This project explores how fingerprinting tools can be evaded, extended, and deceived.
 It centers around a local WordPress deployment hidden behind a Dockerized reverse proxy and targets tools like WhatWeb and Wappalyzer.